 Many government departments also use the LFS for purposes not directly related to the labour market.
 Some Departments sponsor a limited number of questions in the survey.
-For example, the Department for Work and Pensions sponsor questions about absences from work due to sickness, the results of which are also of interest to employers.
-Questions on place of work, mode of travel and time taken to travel to work are asked on behalf of the Department for Transport to supplement those collected in the decennial population census.
+For example, the Department for Transport sponsor questions on place of work, mode of travel and time taken to travel to work to supplement those collected in the decennial population census.
 The Home Office makes significant use of the questions on ethnicity and country of birth asked in the LFS to support policy on race and immigration issues.

 Other Departments who do not sponsor questions in the LFS, use data collected in the survey primarily for different purposes.
 The LFS is the only statistical source of information between decennial population censuses which gives estimates of the size of the different ethnic minority populations in Great Britain and this information is used by ONS.
 ONS also uses the LFS to obtain estimates of the numbers, and characteristics, of households and families, especially of one-parent families.
 The Home Office uses estimates from the LFS as a benchmark against which to monitor different ethnic groups in the criminal justice system.
 The Department for Education and Skills uses the LFS for assessing the educational participation and qualifications of the population as a whole.
-The Office of Science and Technology has found that the LFS can provide valuable information about the employment of trained scientists and the Office of Manpower Economics has made use of LFS data in considering pay awards for teachers and other public sector employees.
 HM Treasury is interested in the potential of the LFS to provide information of labour inputs (as hours worked) for calculations of industrial productivity.
 The Monetary Policy Committee who advise the Treasury on the economy, and the Bank of England, also regularly use information from the LFS.
-Various other departments such as Inland Revenue, Welsh Assembly Government and Scottish Executive also use the LFS from time to time.
+Various other departments such as Inland Revenue, Welsh Assembly Government and Scottish Executive are also regular users of the LFS.